-In a 2017 study, it was discovered that roughly 6 million middle-aged Brits do not walk for even 10 minutes a month.
-It is because of this that so many people aged 40 and over are struggling to keep fit and healthy, leading to problems such as obesity and high blood pressure.
+In a 2017 study, roughly 6 million middle-aged Brits do not walk for even 10 minutes a month.
+Many people aged 40 and over struggle to keep fit and healthy, leading to problems such as obesity and high blood pressure.
 Luckily, it is never too late to get healthy and regain your fitness.
-However, it is important to remember that your age will affect the kind of fitness regime that you undertake.
+However, it is essential to remember that your age will affect the kind of fitness regime that you undertake.

 Listening to your body is very important

-What is important to keep in mind is that as we age, our body goes through a lot of changes, even more so for those of us who have perhaps indulged in bad habits such as smoking or drinking.
-As we age, our body takes longer to recover from exercise, and this is an essential point to keep in mind.
+It is essential to keep in mind that as we age, our body goes through many changes, even more so for those who have perhaps indulged in bad habits such as smoking or drinking.
+As we age, our body takes longer to recover from exercise, which is an essential point to keep in mind.
 Our bodies may not be able to keep up with the same workout regimen we were enjoying in our 20s.
-If you push yourself too hard, then you risk injury which will ultimately set you back in your fitness goals.
+If you push yourself too hard, you risk injury, ultimately setting you back in your fitness goals.

 Setting reasonable goals is the key to success

 If weight loss is your primary goal, then keep in mind that you should set reasonable weekly targets.
-By setting unrealistic goals, you are likely to set yourself up for failure, which can be disheartening and detrimental to your ultimate fitness goals.
-Start by calculating your BMI and seeing how far out of the optimum range you are.
+You are likely to set yourself up for failure by setting unrealistic goals, which can be disheartening and detrimental to your ultimate fitness goals.
+Start by calculating your BMI and seeing how far out of the optimum range.
 You can then use online tools to calculate how much weight you should aim to lose per week, keeping you safe and healthy.